ggiuliani/PyLM/README.md

 This package requires Python 3.10 or later and JupyterLab either on a [server](https://jupyter.org/install) or on a [desktop](https://github.com/jupyterlab/jupyterlab-desktop).
 It also requires the following packages:
 `rasterio`, `numpy`, `scipy`, and `csv`.
 These dependencies are automatically verified (and installed) within the <i>Intialization</i> module.

+Users have to define the input (i.e., where the input LUC map in geotiff format is stored - `inputFolder`) and output (i.e., where all produced layers will be stored - `outputFolder`) folders.
+In addition, users can edit the file name of the LUC map in the `l3` variable.

 ## Main modules
 The analytical workflow follows a linear architecture, in which the output of each module constitutes the input for the subsequent module.
 Hereafter, we present the main modules and their respective tasks: